7 Must Do Family Activities

-Even though the summer is just a few weeks old, many parents have no doubt already reached the bottom of their well of ideas to entertain the whole family.
+Even though the main attractions of Galveston are wildly successful and fun, many parents have no doubt already reached the bottom of their well of ideas to entertain the whole family.
 A day at the beach?
 Check.
 A walking tour of The Strand?
 Check.
 A museum visit?
 Check.

 If you’re running low on ideas that will make everyone happy this summer, here are our suggestions for some must-do family experiences on the island.

-Just in time to celebrate the 10th anniversary of Schlitterbahn Galveston, the park unveils its most impressive and daunting ride to date with this summer’s introduction of the MASSIV waterslide, billed as the world’s tallest water coaster.
-Park officials won’t divulge the actual height measurements of the coaster until June 16th, but we do know it’s a 926-foot long screamer that utilizes what’s called Master Blaster technology to propel riders on a harrowing, adrenaline fueled thrill ride that will certainly make it onto a few bucket lists.
+Just in time to celebrate the 12th anniversary in 2016 of Schlitterbahn Galveston, the park unveiled its most impressive and daunting ride to date with the introduction of the MASSIV waterslide, billed as the world’s tallest water coaster.
+Gear up to climb the 123 steps to the top of the nearly 82 foot high, record-breaking water coaster.
+The twists, turns, drops and splashes of this new ride span 926 feet!
+That’s three football fields.
+The impressive engineering called Master Blaster technology propels riders on a harrowing adrenaline-fueled thrill ride that will certainly make it onto a few bucket lists.

 Utilizing a 40-foot pontoon boat, the folks at Galveston Water Adventures will take you out into the bay for a one-hour “Eco Dolphin Tour,” during which you’ll learn a little about the island and the ship channel and ride right next to dolphin pods for some amazing photo opportunities with the always photogenic creatures.